 We are now offering maximum flexibility for our guests’ convenience to book their trips into the Everest region for 2025 and 2026.
 You may thus choose a date that best suits your schedule.
 Regarding your booking, please select one of the two available options.
-You may either pay USD 200 per person as a deposit amount to confirm your trip or pay the full amount of USD 2456 per person upfront.
+You may either pay USD 200 per person as a deposit amount to confirm your trip or pay the full amount upfront.
 Moreover, if you opt for the deposit, the remaining is payable via Online / Card Swipe / Cash.
 We also accept all of the convertible currencies including USD, AUD, CAD, EURO, GBP, SGD, etc. when you arrive in Kathmandu.

 For your 18 Days Mera Peak Climb, you should plan to arrive in Kathmandu on Day 1 and depart on Day 18.
 However, having some extra one or two buffer days can prevent any issues with your return tickets.